-Therefore, if acceleration is a constant, Eq.
+Therefore, acceleration is the slope of the velocity vs. time graph.
+If acceleration is a constant, Eq.
 2 is a linear equation where v is the vertical axis, t is the horizontal axis, a is the (constant) slope, and vo is the y-intercept.

 - Highlight this portion of the graph.
 Under the "Analyze" menu, click "Linear Fit."
 This function determines the slope (m) of a best-fit line through the highlighted data.
 Does a straight line seem to fit the data?

-- What did Logger Pro calculate the slope of your velocity vs. time graph to be?
-Be sure to include the units.
-The slope of any line is equal to the "rise" divided by the "run."
-In this case, the rise is velocity, and the run is time.
-Using this idea, explain the units of the slope.
+- What did Logger Pro calculate as the slope of your velocity vs. time graph?
+What are the units of the slope?
+(Hint: Slope is equal to the "rise" divided by the "run.")

 - Note the time at the beginning and ending of the highlighted section of the Velocity vs. Time graph.
 Try to highlight this same section of time on the Acceleration vs. Time graph.

 - Under the "Analyze" menu, click "Statistics."
 What did Logger Pro calculate as the average, or "mean" value of Acceleration over this interval?